ymuichiro/quick_learning_symbol_en/13_verify.md

 ### InBlock validation

-Retrieve the markle tree from the node and check that the markle root of the block header can be derived from the merkleComponentHash calculated.
+Retrieve the Merkle tree from the node and check that the Merkle root of the block header can be derived from the merkleComponentHash calculated.

 ```js
 function validateTransactionInBlock(leaf, HRoot, merkleProof) {